 Each participant's account is credited with the participant's Employee Contribution, Rollover Contribution and any Employer Contribution and an allocation of investment income and loss and expenses.
-Investment income and loss is allocated to a participant's account based upon a participant's proportionate share of the funds within the Plan's trust (and, prior to the Merger, the Master Trust).
+Investment income and loss is allocated to a participant's account based upon a participant's proportionate share of the funds within the Master Trust.